SkymanOne/folidity/reports/main.typ

 (and.big_(i) rho(Theta[e_i]) )=> italic("Sat or Unsat")
 $

-The next stage is to verify co-dependent symbols in the system for satisfiability of their respective constraints.
+The next stage is to verify co-dependent symbols in the system for the satisfiability of their respective constraints.

 Let's look at the models $bold(Mu)$, we want to ensure that
 $